Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction: Motivation and Methodology

 Based on the above three values derived from LLMs, we can calculate Precision, Recall, and $\text{F}_{0.5}$ scores as follows:

-where $\mathbf{N}_{\text{golden}}$ is the length of the golden edit set for the wrong sentence.
+where $\mathbf{N}_{\text{golden}}$ is the length of the golden edit set for the incorrect sentence.
 The $\text{F}_{0.5}$ score is widely used in GEC-related studies because GEC is an application that pays more attention to precision.
 Furthermore, to better explain the mechanism of \oureval{}, we provide an evaluation example in Figure~\ref{fig:eval}.

-To enable LLMs to perform the tasks we design for \ourmethod{} and \oureval{}, while we input prompts into LLMs, we also input task demonstration examples to LLMs to make them follow our instructions more through in-cotext learning.
+To enable LLMs to perform the tasks we designed for \ourmethod{} and \oureval{}, we input both prompts and task demonstration examples into the LLMs to facilitate their adherence to our instructions through in-context learning.
 Due to the limitation of pages, the specific contents of our designed prompts for instructing LLMs to accomplish corresponding goals are presented in Appendix~\ref{sec:appendix_prompts}.